jamesnuge/comp3100-assignment1/README.md

 ### Building

 To build an uber-jar for use on other machines/environments simply run `gradle build` and copy the jar from 'build/lib'

+## Available Algorithms

+Currently there are 3 algorithms available in this client implementation:
+- Largest Round Robin (LRR)
+- Best Fit (BF)
+- Worst Fit (WF)

+### Largest Round Robin

+Largest round robin is a simple algorithm that will schedule all the jobs among the group of machines with the largest number of cores.
+It assigns a job to each server sequentially, then repeats the process when more jobs come in than there are machines

+### Best Fit

+The Best Fit algorithm tries to find the server that has the lowest number of cores required for the job that currently has no active jobs.
+If there are no servers that have no jobs either active or waiting, the algorithm assigns the job to the first machine with the lowest number of cores

+### Worst fit

+The worst fit algorithm is the opposite of the best fit algorithm, as the name implies.
+It will attempt to assign the job to a capable and non-busy machine with the largest number of cores.
+If there are no machines that match that description it will assign it to the first of the largest (number of cores) server.